2010 Pacific typhoon season

-The season ran throughout 2010, though most tropical cyclones tend to develop between May and October.
+The season ran throughout 2010, though most tropical cyclones tend to develop between June and October.
 The season's first named storm, Omais, developed on March 24 while the season's last named storm, Chaba dissipated or became extratropical on October 30.
 During the season only three storms were notable.
 Typhoon Kompasu was the strongest storm to make landfall over in South Korea in 15 years.
 In September, Typhoon Fanapi struck Taiwan and China, causing heavy damage in the two countries.
+No storms made landfall in mainland Japan, only the second such occurrence since 1988.
 During October, Typhoon Megi reached its peak intensity with a minimum barometric pressure of 885 hPa, making it one of the most intense typhoons ever recorded.
 In addition, a rare subtropical storm had developed during December and intensified into Tropical Storm Omeka where it crossed the basin.

 The scope of this article is limited to the Pacific Ocean to the north of the equator between 100°E and 180th meridian.
 Within the northwestern Pacific Ocean, there are two separate agencies that assign names to tropical cyclones which can often result in a cyclone having two names.
 The Japan Meteorological Agency (JMA) will name a tropical cyclone should it be judged to have 10-minute sustained wind speeds of at least 65 km/h anywhere in the basin, whilst the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) assigns names to tropical cyclones which move into or form as a tropical depression in their area of responsibility located between 135°E and 115°E and between 5°N–25°N regardless of whether or not a tropical cyclone has already been given a name by the JMA.
 Tropical depressions that are monitored by the United States' Joint Typhoon Warning Center (JTWC) are given a number with a "W" suffix.